bradchristie/taminations-flutter/assets/b1/promenade.md

 ### Comments

-If dancers facing out are designated to Single File Promenade (e.g., Heads Pass Thru, Promenade Single File), they step forward and promenade outside.
+If dancers facing out are designated to Single File Promenade (for example, Heads Pass Thru, Promenade Single File), they step forward and promenade outside.

-Dancers moving individually and in the opposite direction from Promenade is called Wrong Way Single File Promenade (e.g., Walk Around Your Corner; See Saw; four boys Wrong Way Single File Promenade inside).
+Dancers moving individually and in the opposite direction from Promenade is called Wrong Way Single File Promenade (for example, Walk Around Your Corner; See Saw; four boys Wrong Way Single File Promenade inside).

-Some callers use fractions with Single File Promenade (e.g. Heads Single File Promenade 1/2).
+Some callers use fractions with Single File Promenade (for example Heads Single File Promenade 1/2).
 The dancers will stay in this single file formation until the next command is given.

 ## Wrong Way Promenade